paninij/paninij/site/src/_man/p1/ch2_getting_started.md

 ```
 {: .code-with-line-numbers}

+It may seem strange to use `HelloWorld.class` even though we haven't defined
+such a class yet.
+This is okay, because we are relying on the @PaniniJ compiler
+plugin to inspect `HelloWorld` capsule declaration (i.e. the `HelloWorldCore`
+class) and to then create `HelloWorld` for us.
+This distinction between a
+user-written capsule core and the @PaniniJ-generated capsule is very important.
+We will discuss why later in this manual.

 The `Main` class, the `HelloWorldCore` class, and the `HelloWorld` capsule
 together form a complete @PaniniJ program that can be compiled and executed.
 When this program is executed, it appears to just run the body of the run